-Judge rules for Exxon Mobil in suit over climate regulations
+Exxon Mobil prevails in lawsuit over climate regulations

 NEW YORK (AP) — Exxon Mobil prevailed Tuesday in a lawsuit accusing the energy giant of downplaying the toll that climate change regulations could take on its business, with a judge saying the state attorney general’s case didn’t prove the company deceived investors — but also didn’t excuse it of any accountability for global warming.

-New York Attorney General Letitia James’ office didn’t prove “that Exxon Mobil made any material misstatements or omissions about its practices and procedures that misled any reasonable investor,” state judge Barry Ostrager in Manhattan wrote.
+New York Attorney General Letitia James’ office didn’t prove “that Exxon Mobil made any material misstatements or omissions about its practices and procedures that misled any reasonable investor,” state judge Barry Ostrager in Manhattan wrote in dismissing the case.

 “Nothing in this opinion is intended to absolve Exxon Mobil from responsibility for contributing to climate change through the emission of greenhouse gases,” he added.
 “But Exxon Mobil is in the business of producing energy, and this is a securities fraud case, not a climate change case.”